SJICodingCAS/ib-open-house/pages/subjects.markdown

 Find out more as our Josephians share their experiences in the IB programme, from the different subjects groups to the unique components that form the global approach.

-# IB curriculum EE at SJI
+# IB curriculum and EE at SJI

 <div class="video-container-outer">
   <div class="video-container">